Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

        Ok(A::accept())
    }

-Our definition of how to add GTU to the piggy bank is almost done, but one important detail is missing.
+Our definition of how to add CCD to the piggy bank is almost done, but one important detail is missing.
-If we were to send GTU to the current smart contract, the transaction would be rejected.
-This is a safety feature of |concordium-std|, which, by default, prevents init and receive functions from accepting GTU.
+If we were to send CCD to the current smart contract, the transaction would be rejected.
+This is a safety feature of |concordium-std|, which, by default, prevents init and receive functions from accepting CCD.

-The reason for rejecting GTU by default is to reduce the risk of creating a smart contract that accepts GTU without retrieving it: any GTU passed to such a contract would be *inaccessible forever*.
+The reason for rejecting CCD by default is to reduce the risk of creating a smart contract that accepts CCD without retrieving it: any CCD passed to such a contract would be *inaccessible forever*.

-To be able to accept GTU, we have to add the ``payable`` attribute to the |receive| macro.
+To be able to accept CCD, we have to add the ``payable`` attribute to the |receive| macro.
 Now the function is required to take an extra argument ``amount: Amount``, which represents the amount that is passed to the receive function.